garrardkitchen/resume/content/blog/principles.md

 - the `Act` section invokes the method under test with the arranged parameters
 - the `Assert` section verifies that the action of the method under test behaves as expected.

-There are a few standards I personally adhere to when it comes to writing tests.
+There are a few standards I adhere to when it comes to writing tests.
 In the sample unit test above these standards include:

 - the method name (`GWT`)
 - the comment blocks of `arrange`, `act` and `assert`